Are you an adviser? Go to Unbiased Pro

 What does a five-year fixed mortgage look like?

-A five-year fixed mortgage is the same as a two-year fixed mortgage, except that the monthly payment structure extends to a five-year period.
+A five-year fixed mortgage is the same as a two-year fixed mortgage, except that the monthly payment structure lasts for five years.

 While you are paying off a fixed-rate mortgage, your interest rates will remain the same until the payment period ends.